successful mvp

 The team working on this idea created a prototype named “twttr” for the internal use of Odeo employees only.
 It quickly became popular, and several employees ran up monthly SMS bills amounting to hundreds of dollars.

 The popularity of “twttr” proved the potential of a microblogging service, therefore, the MVP helped them to validate their idea.
-Read “The real history of Twitter, in brief” for more insights.
+Read “The Real History of X (Formerly Twitter), in Brief” for more insights.

 7. Zynga